-We all have a role to play in making our roads safe
+We all play a role in making our roads safe

-Did you know that more than 50% of collisions between pedestrians and cars happen when drivers are making turns at intersections and pedestrians are crossing with the right-of-way.
+More than 50% of collisions between pedestrians and vehicles happen when drivers are turning into an intersection while pedestrians are crossing with the right-of-way.

-As part of our Vision Zero plan, the Region together with our municipal partners is working with you to reduce injury and death caused by collisions.
+As part of our Vision Zero plan, Peel Region, together with our municipal partners, is working with you to reduce injury and death caused by collisions.

-- Stop, look, and listen before crossing, even when it is your turn to cross.
+- Stop, look, and listen before crossing, even when it’s your turn to cross.

 - Where possible, make eye contact with drivers to ensure they see you before you proceed.

-- Avoid distractions like texting and cellphones when crossing the street.
+- Avoid distractions like texting, cellphones, and headphones when crossing the street.

-- Pedestrians and cyclists can be hard to see at night, dawn and dusk.
-Wear bright clothing or reflective materials to increase visibility.
+- Pedestrians can be hard to see at night, dawn, and dusk.
+When walking, wear bright clothing or reflective materials so others can see you.

-- Drive within the posted speed limits and adjust according to weather and traffic conditions.
+- Drive within the posted speed limits and adjust your speed in keeping with the weather and traffic conditions.

 - Be more cautious near transit stops and stations.
-These are locations of high pedestrian activity that can be unpredictable.
+The high pedestrian activity in these locations can be unpredictable.

-The Region of Peel is making infrastructure changes to improve pedestrian safety as part of the Vision Zero Road Safety Strategic Plan.
+Peel Region is making infrastructure changes to improve pedestrian safety as part of the Vision Zero Road Safety Strategic Plan.

 These changes include: